xyjiang970/xyjiang970.github.io/DoorDash_Analysis.md

-# DoorDash Analysis of Orders in the Past Year

 This quick project is to familiarize myself with pandas, matplotlib, and numpy.
 I decided to take a look into my doordash orders in the past year to see how much I've spent and which stores I tend to order from.